JuliaAI/MLJTuning.jl/README.md

 If the tuning algorithm exhausts it's supply of new models (because, for example, there is only a finite supply) then `models!` should return an empty vector.
 Under the hood, there is no fixed "batch-size" parameter, and the tuning algorithm is happy to receive any number of models.
+If `models!` returns a number of models exceeding the number needed to complete the history, the trailing excess is simply ignored.

 #### The `best` method: To define what constitutes the "optimal model"